 We believe that improving quality and greater availability of 2.5 and 3G handsets is in turn encouraging consumer awareness and demand for high quality content on their mobile devices.
 At the same time, carriers and branded content owners are focusing on a small group of publishers that have the ability to provide high-quality mobile content consistently and port it rapidly and cost-effectively to a wide variety of handsets.
 Additionally, branded content owners are seeking publishers that have the ability to distribute content globally through relationships with most or all of the major carriers.
 We believe Twistbox has created the requisite development and porting technology and has achieved the scale to operate at this level.
 We also believe that leveraging carrier and content owner relationships will allow us to grow our revenues without corresponding percentage growth in our infrastructure and operating costs.
 Our revenue growth rate will depend significantly on continued growth in the mobile content market and our ability to leverage our distribution and content relationships, as well as to continue to expand.
 Our ability to attain profitability will be affected by the extent to which we must incur additional expenses to expand our sales, marketing, development, and general and administrative capabilities to grow our business.
 The largest component of our expenses is personnel costs.
+Personnel costs consist of salaries, benefits and incentive compensation, including bonuses and stock-based compensation, for our employees.
 Our operating expenses will continue to grow in absolute dollars, assuming our revenues continue to grow.
 As a percentage of revenues, we expect these expenses to decrease.